 A Y Offset is added from the MIDLINE Y Reference Point of -42.00 feet, to the left of the MIDLINE.
 Linear asset measures need both a Source Start and Source End.
 This is a point asset, and you would normally position to the center of the cabinet.
 You might be a bit surprised to see that you need to enter the same details for the Source End, if Maximo knows the Target Asset is not a linear asset, then the details of Source Start and Source End will be the same.
 This does give you the ability to measure to the front left of the cabinet and place the Source End at the front right of the cabinet, if that is your preference to how you measure roadside equipment.

 Note, that selecting a Target Asset will make the Target Location field read-only.
 Only one of these fields can have a value.
-The selection of either Target Asset or Target Location can only be from the same Site as the current asset record, the linear asset I-95N is in the BEDFORD site.
+The selection of either Target Asset or Target Location can only be from the same A structural element of a Maximo database that is used for data separation.
+More as the current asset record, the linear asset I-95N is in the BEDFORD site.
 You cannot create a relationship which goes across sites.
 Sites are for data separation purposes.
 If you take the analogy of sites being like islands, then there are no bridges or tunnels connecting these islands.